Vicky1999-Sketch/DSA-KMS-SQL-Report/README.md

 ## **VII.
 Recommendations**
 1. Improve profitability from bottom 10 customers by limiting discounts and enforcing better return policies.
 2. Double down on Technology and West/Ontario sales via promotions or inventory expansion.
+3. Review why costlier delivery is being used for lower-priority shipments (e.g., "Low" via Delivery Truck at ₦11k+).
-3. Introduce smarter logistics planning — especially in aligning shipping cost with priority.
+4. Introduce smarter logistics planning — especially in aligning shipping cost with priority.
-4. Retain top customers through reward programs and personalized engagement.
+5. Retain top customers through reward programs and personalized engagement.
-5. Target high-performing segments (e.g., small business and corporate) with customized deals.
+6. Target high-performing segments (e.g., small business and corporate) with customized deals.
-6. Use insights from returns to fix product or delivery issues.
+7. Use insights from returns to fix product or delivery issues.
-7. Set business rules to map high-priority orders to faster shipping.
-8. Review why costlier delivery is being used for lower-priority shipments (e.g., "Low" via Delivery Truck at ₦11k+).

 ## **VII.
 Conclusion**
-The analysis reveals that while KMS benefits from high-value customers and strong category sales (especially in Technology and West/Ontario), profitability is threatened by frequent product returns, inefficient shipping practices, and unprofitable customers.
-Strategic actions focused on retention, logistics, and customer segmentation will help improve overall revenue and efficiency.
+Kultra Mega Stores has a strong foundation with high-value customers and standout product categories.
+However, profitability is hampered by inefficiencies in shipping practices, high return rates, and a group of unprofitable customers.
+By refining logistics, targeting top segments, and enforcing smarter sales policies, KMS can significantly boost revenue and long-term performance.